 Moreover, a repetitive task such as running on a treadmill can act as a kind of meditation.
 This allows your mind to become clear and focused when you return to the office.

 Other forms of meditation can help too.
 At the end of each day, you need to clear the mind of any worries so that you can get adequate rest to deal with stress.

 Mindfulness practice or yoga are the most popular forms of meditation and have been shown to reduce stress.
 If you are not working, you should be resting and recharging, so that you’re ready to start up where you left off with maximum productivity.

 Ironically, the key to getting more done is to take the time to do nothing.
 To help you focus on work, minimize decision fatigue.
 If you get into the routine of wearing the same style clothes, eating the same breakfast, and having the same morning routine, then this part of your life will become automatic.

 You will not be wasting brainpower and energy on less important tasks, meaning that you won’t get burnt out so quickly.

 Have you ever noticed how Mark Zuckerberg and Steve Jobs are always seen wearing more or less the same outfit?
 Even Obama is doing it.
 These hugely successful people are not immune to stress, they have just found a way to limit and manage it.
 Even small things like getting dressed in the morning takes some mental energy that can be best applied elsewhere.

 If you want to make long-term progress, you need a way of managing stress.
 Just like muscles need rest between workouts to develop, your brain needs rest before it can get back to work.

-Trying to work non-stop without breaks will ultimately mean you get less done, so get more done by managing stress more effectively.
+Trying to work non-stop without breaks will ultimately mean you get less done, so get more done by dealing with stress more effectively.